tokyowizard/wizcorpsite/README.md

 Please post an issue for any bugs you may find.
 What is a bug?:

-- Broken layout on a specific device
+- Broken layout on a specific device (please name device / browser and steps to reproduce if required)
 - Spelling / grammar errors

-** Note at this point we prefer people do not post feature requests or design alteration requests on the issue list at this time.**
+**Note at this point we prefer people do not post feature requests or design alteration requests on the issue list at this time.**

 If you have requests of this matter please speak to the website team on HipChat (wizcorp website room).